Countdown is underway to the 2017 General Assembly

 This year’s theme will be Word of Life, highlighting the beauty and power of language in sharing our faith.

 This year the Lord High Commissioner, who represents HM the Queen at the event, will be HRH The Princess Royal, who will be serving for the second time having first attended in this role in 1996.

-For those interested in watching from home, Sanctus Media will be recording and live-streaming the entire General Assembly.
+For those interested in watching from home, Sanctus media will again be webstreaming pictures provided by the General Assembly technical team.
 You will also, for the first time, be catch up by watching videos of each day's full proceedings via the Church website.
 We anticipate the proceedings will be ready to watch the following day.